Education Loan For Studying Abroad

 - Repayment Holiday/Moratorium Period: It is a specified period during the loan tenure in which the borrower is exempt from making repayments.
 Loans with a moratorium period have a big plus, as you don’t have to worry about making repayments while you study overseas.

-- Tax Rebate: Education loans taken from Indian banks are special in that the entire amount paid as interest is exempt from income tax.
+- Tax Rebate: Education loans for foreign studies taken from Indian banks are special in that the entire amount paid as interest is exempt from income tax.
 This has a huge impact: Example - Loan Amount: Rs.
 30,00,000, Marginal tax bracket: 30%, Repayment in: 5 years after graduation, Course Duration: 2 Years, Interest Rate: 10%...
 If your loan has tax rebate, you can save Rs.
 2.9 lakhs!

 - Margin Money: The amount that you need to pay from your own pocket while the rest is paid by the bank.
 If a bank offers a 0% margin, it means they’ll fund all your education expenses.
 Learn more in this blog.